mnelissen/coo/README.md

 * support inheritance
 * recognize global variables (searched, but never any added)
 * line number counting, and add it to error messages
-* do not write include processed file if not necessary (if same as original)

 ## License